-Council Circle members are happy to hear ideas from congregants.
-To offer suggestions for improvement and implementation of our goals, please contact any one of us.
+The meetings are open to any who are interested.
+Members are happy to hear ideas and comments from congregants.
+If you have suggestions for improvement or implementation of our goals, please contact us.

 Kamloops United Church Women (Kamloops UCW)

 The U.C.Women gather on a monthly basis for fellowship and to participate in a helpful way in the life of the Church.
-Currently there are two groups meeting at a time convenient for them.
-They come together monthly for general discussions and planning of projects.
-Occasionally a guest speaker is invited to speak on subjects of interest.
+We have general discussions and planning of projects.
+Occasionally, a guest speaker is invited to speak on subjects of interest.
 All women of the church are welcome to attend any meeting and participate in any of the activities or events.

 An annual “Fall Fair” provides an opportunity for fun, fellowship and fundraising.
-The 2013 Fall Fair is planned for November 10th from 10 am to 3 pm.
+Usually held in early November, it runs from 10 am to 3 pm.
 Tables are booked by vendors,refreshments can be purchased and there is always a wonderful home baking and goodies table.

-The KUC Thrift Shop at 387 4th Ave., lower floor, is an ongoing and very busy enterprise.
+The KUC Thrift Shop at 429 St. Paul St. is an ongoing and very busy enterprise.
 Donations of clean used clothing, household equipment, china and linen, books and music and other miscellaneous items are welcomed.

 The Thrift Shop is well supported by the community.
 It also welcomes volunteer workers who would enjoy the atmosphere there of presenting and selling and the fellowship of women working together.
 (Click to see our “a visit to the KUC Thrift Shop” page)